kube/monolite/README.md

 ```

 ## TypeScript
-The main motivation of this library is to preserve static-typing, type-inference and completion provided by TypeScript, which is broken when using Immutable.js `fromJSON`.
+The main motivation of this library is to preserve static-typing, type-inference and completion provided by TypeScript, which is broken when using Immutable.js `fromJS`.

 **Monolite** takes **Plain-Old JavaScript Objects** and returns **Plain-Old JavaScript Objects**.
 Accessors permit TypeScript to understand the types you're dealing with and to provide completion and linting as if you were working directly on these objects.